Legal Protections During Disaster Assistance and Disaster Relief

-Civil rights statutes and other state laws may apply, but the federal government has enacted several laws that protect disaster victims' civil rights.
-These federal protections include the following:
+Civil rights statutes and other state laws may apply to disaster-related scenarios.
+The federal government has also enacted laws protecting disaster victims' civil rights.
+These federal protections include:

-- Robert T. Stafford Relief and Emergency Assistance Act of 1988 (Stafford Act)
+- Robert T. Stafford Disaster Relief and Emergency Assistance Act of 1988 (Stafford Act)

 - Title VI of the Civil Rights Act of 1964